slowernews/wisdom-tldr/chapters/chapter_3_action.md

 busy is a decision. what you are really saying: is not a priority. is a excuse for not doing something we don't feel like doing.

-> *'People think focus means saying yes to the thing you’ve got to focus on.
-But that’s not what it means at all.
-It means saying no to the hundred other good ideas that there are.
-You have to pick carefully.
-I’m actually as proud of the things we haven’t done as the things I have done.
-Innovation is saying ‘no’ to 1,000 things.' -- Steve Jobs*

-> *'If you are going through hell, keep going.' -- Winston Churchill*

 Right now, you can give yourself the gift of joy by choosing to focus on what is good instead of what is missing.